imagej/imagej.github.io/_pages/news/2009-10-14_-_Fiji_Plzen_is_out.md

 -   Bio-Formats was updated to include the new AmiraMesh reader (thanks to Gregory Jefferis)
 -   changes in the bUnwarpJ plugin (amongst other enhancements) allow tighter integration with the Register Virtual Stack plugin (thanks Ignacio)
 -   the Level Sets plugin is now available inside TrakEM2, too
--   if you have problems with a particular file format, you can send it to us using {% include bc content='Help | Upload Sample Image'%}
+-   if you have problems with a particular file format, you can send it to us using {% include bc path='Help | Upload Sample Image'%}
 -   on MacOSX/PowerPC64, Fiji does not try to launch a 64-bit Java (because Apple does not provide any 64-bit Java for PowerPC)
 -   scripts are sorted alphabetically before they are added to menus (for consistency between different computers)
 -   loading compressed NRRD images via network is much faster now (thanks Greg!)